christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 of Sinope?), Rabbi Yehuda aka Jude the Apostle (Yehuda is the Hebrew equivalent of Greek Jude), and Rabbi Meir aka Polycarp aka Bishop ignatius (the name "Meir" means "one who illuminates".
-Ignatius means firey one and Polycarp was famous for lighting himself on fire), added a slave-morality suicide cult to the imperial cult.
+Ignatius means firey one and Polycarp was famous for lighting himself on fire).

-Many of rabbi Akiva's students and contemporaries had connections to the Alexandrian School in Egypt and were themselves students of Philo of Alexandria.

 Rabbi Akiva was likely Paul the Apostle.
 In Acts 22:3 "Paul" claims to have been educated at the feet of Gamaliel who was the teacher of rabbi